 Update: Our work gaining direct access to Faster Payments is award-winning

-We're delighted to announce that our work gaining direct access won 'Best Initiative from an SME' at the prestigious Card & Payment Awards.
-It's great to see the industry recognise our hard work driving efficiency and reliability for our customers through direct access.
+We're delighted to announce that our work gaining direct access was awarded 'Best Initiative from an SME' at the prestigious Card & Payment Awards.
+It's great to receive industry recognition for our hard work driving efficiency and reliability for our customers through direct access.
 Read on to find out why.

 In this month's C-Suite Column, Martin Threakall, Chief Operating Officer at Modulr, explains why it's big news for us and great news for our customers.

 We recently announced our direct participation in the Faster Payments Service (FPS), allowing Modulr to hold an account at the Bank of England.

 That’s great for Modulr - we’re no longer beholden to a directly connected commercial bank to settle Faster Payments – but (what does that mean and) how does it benefit our customers?